Behaviour

 What do lip licking and yawning actually mean?

-When a dog licks their lips or yawns out of context - meaning there is no food present and they have just woken up or are not tired - it is usually a "displacement behaviour" or an "appeasement signal".
+When a dog licks their lips or yawns out of context - meaning there is no food present and they have not just woken up or become tired - it is usually a displacement behaviour or an appeasement signal.
 These are self-soothing actions designed to diffuse tension.

-- Self-Soothing: The action helps lower their own heart rate and stress levels.
+2. Self-Soothing: The action may help lower their own stress levels.

 In the veterinary consulting room, I look for these signs constantly.
 If a dog offers a quick tongue flick against their nose or a wide yawn while I am examining them, they are politely telling me they are uncomfortable.
-Ignoring these early whispers of stress can sometimes lead to the dog feeling they need to shout - by growling or snapping - later on.
+Ignoring these early whispers of stress can sometimes lead to the dog feeling they need to shout later by growling or snapping.

 Key Takeaway: Lip licking and yawning are often non-verbal requests for space or reassurance rather than signs of hunger or sleepiness.